-The company’s Junior Zookeeper program and private experiences allow for even further access.
-For ages 5 to 12, the zoo offers the Junior Zookeeper program where kids can live out their dream in an educational experience that includes learning about ecosystems, camouflage, and food chains to name a few tops.
+The company’s Junior Zookeeper program and private experiences allow for additional interaction.
+For ages 5 to 12, the zoo offers the Junior Zookeeper program where kids can live out their dream in an educational experience that includes learning about ecosystems, camouflage, and food chains.
 The zookeepers receive a camp shirt and a six-month membership.
 Be sure to check out The Reptile Zoo, an educational experience that is sure to excite.
 18818 Brookhurst Street Fountain Valley, CA 92708

 Art Center Fountain Valley